 “we know little of the life of early mankind, but we are reasonably sure that some lived to be 500 and up to 900 years of age.”

 All of a sudden we can attain extraordinary long age?
 I only know of Yoda, the fictional character from Star Wars, ever being that old!

 There is a lot more we could talk about or should I say point out that is wrong with this book.
 But I wont.
 I have had the good fortune to leaf through this interesting piece of literary history and invite you to do the same.
 If you were to pick up a copy of Vitalogy, you too would instantly realise that through no fault of its own, it has obviously become very outdated and unreliable in its analysis.
 Though I have to admit there are still many sections throughout that are useful from advice on personal hygiene to the dangers of tobacco (smoking).
 However, with the advent and advance of the study of medicine after the Second World War, much of its encyclopedic advice no longer had a place along side today’s medical journals.
 The only real place for it is probably the coffee table, where your guests can marvel at its thickness and remarkable images.
 Remedies or old wives tales simply don’t have a place in modern medicine anymore.
 All we can do is be amused by it.
 It is definitely a sobering reminder of how far we have come in medicine in the 21st century.

-Photo Credit: All colour images of the vintage version of the medical book Vitalogy are used by me with permission of Patti Friday and may not be copied or re-used for any purpose without her permission.
+Photo Credit: All colour images of the vintage version of the medical book Vitalogy are used here with permission.
+They cannot be copied or re-used for any purpose without Patti Friday expressed permission.
 Patti mostly micro blogs nowadays on instagram.
 Can you also see the latest news from her via Twitter account @pattifriday